SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/sa/index.md

 - *McElroyMatrix* – the algorithm, which is much slower than the two other options and presents the same stability issues as the Burman's algorithm.
 However, it provides additional results (full covariance matrix of the estimates) that may be useful.
 The default setting is *Burman*.

+####Benchmarking

+Option:

+- *Is enabled* -  Enables the user to perform a benchmarking.
+By default, the checkbox is unmarked.
+- *Target* - Specifies the target variable for the benchmarking procedure.

+Options:

+- *Original* – the raw time series are considered as a target data;
+- *Calendar Adjusted* – the time series adjusted for calendar effects are considered as a target data.
+The default setting is Original.
+- *Use forecast* - The forecasts of the seasonally adjusted series and of the target variable (Target) are used in the benchmarking computation so the benchmarking constraint is applied also to the forecasting period.
+By default, the checkbox in unmarked (forecasts are not used).
+- *Rho* - The value of the AR(1) parameter (set between 0 and 1).
+The default value of 1 is equivalent to the Denton benchmarking.

 ##### Footnotes